colleennicole223/odin-cv-application/README.md

-# odin-cv-application

 # The Odin Project - React CV Application

-This is a solution to the [CV Application project on The Odin Project](https://www.theodinproject.com/lessons/node-path-react-new-cv-application).
+This is my solution to the [CV Application project on The Odin Project](https://www.theodinproject.com/lessons/node-path-react-new-cv-application).
 The Odin Project is a free open-source coding curriculum that provides a comprehensive study path for aspiring developers.

 ## Table of contents